Carolyn MacKenzie is an award winning journalist who has spent more than 15 years covering the biggest stories in the GTA and across Canada.

-In 2006, Carolyn won the RTNDA Edward R. Murrow Award for “Best Investigative Journalist” for her series on transit inaccessibility.
-She also won “Best Spot News Story” from York Regional Police for her coverage of a home invasion in Vaughan.
+In 2005, MacKenzie returned home to Toronto and joined the Global News Team.
+In 2006, she won the RTNDA Edward R. Murrow Award for Best Investigative Journalist for her series on transit inaccessibility.
+She also won Best Spot News Story from York Regional Police for her coverage of a home invasion in Vaughan.

 MacKenzie anchored the newscast G20 Riots which later won an RTDNA for Best Breaking Newscast in 2010.
 Other career highlights include covering the Air France crash and the Queen’s Jubilee.

 Carolyn works closely with a number of charities including, Juvenile Diabetes, Microskills, March of Dimes and Childrens’ Wish.